-2. Resolution 1
+2. Resolution 1 - Payment of Directors' fees and benefit

-The Company is seeking shareholders' approval for the payment of Non-Executive Directors' fees and benefits of up to RM540,000/- with effect from the conclusion of the 47th Annual General Meeting ("AGM") until the conclusion of the next AGM of the Company in 2023 pursuant to Section 230(1) of the Act.
-The proposed fees include the Director's fee for the Chairman of the Board of RM180,000/- for the financial year ended 31 March 2022.
+The Company is seeking shareholders' approval for the payment of Non-Executive Directors' fees and benefits of up to RM360,000/- with effect from the conclusion of the 48th Annual General Meeting ("AGM") until the conclusion of the next AGM of the Company in 2024 pursuant to Section 230(1) of the Act.